timbergus/headless-wizard/README.md

 # Colorful Wizard

-An experiment ot create a wizard with mobile cards.
+An experiment to create a wizard with mobile cards.